delvtech/hyperdrive/README.md

 - from inside the environment, run `pip install crates/hyperdrive-math-py`
 - test the installation by running `pip install --upgrade pytest && pytest python/test`

+To build the package wheel for deployment, you can navigate to the package folder and use `setup.py`:
+- `cd crates/hyperdrive-math-py/`
+- `python setup.py bdist_wheel`
+This will make the distribution ready (e.g. a tar.gz file and a .whl file in the dist directory) for deployment.

 # Disclaimer

 The language used in this codebase is for coding convenience only, and is not